mmozeiko/pkgi/README.md

 This homebrew allows to download & unpack pkg file directly on Vita together with your [NoNpDrm][] or [NoPsmDrm][] fake license.

-# This project is now a community project

-This project is now a community project, meaning there is no main dev to work on it, any pull requests are welcome.

 # Features

 * **works on** all PS Vita models, including PSTV.